ripienaar/free-for-dev/README.md

 ## PaaS

   * [anvil.works](https://anvil.works) - Web app development with nothing but Python.
 Free tier with unlimited apps, 30 second timeouts.
+  * [bohr](https://bohr.io/) - Develop and deploy frontend and backend applications in one place.
+The efficiency of AWS and the speed of Cloudflare combined to make your development easier and faster.
   * [configure.it](https://www.configure.it/) — Mobile app development platform, free for 2 projects, limited features but no resource limits
   * [codenameone.com](https://www.codenameone.com/) — Open source, cross platform, mobile app development toolchain for Java/Kotlin developers.
 Free for commercial use with unlimited number of projects
   * [Cosmonic](https://cosmonic.com) - Feature rich WebAssembly PaaS and SDKs for low boilerplate, flexible, and secure by default microservices.
 Always free tier includes a managed host, 25 microservices, and included capabilities like a robust keyvalue store, load balanced public HTTP endpoints, and more.